Holiday Star Cookies

 - White edible glitter

-- Roll out one portion between two pieces of parchment paper to 1/4-in. thickness.
+- Preheat oven to 350°.
+Roll out one portion between two pieces of parchment paper to 1/4-in. thickness.
 Cut with a floured 5-in. star-shaped cookie cutter.
-Cut out centers with a 2-1/2-in. star-shaped cookie cutter.
+Cut out centers with a floured 2-1/2-in. star-shaped cookie cutter.
 Place larger cutouts 2 in. apart on parchment-lined baking sheets.
 Repeat with remaining dough; reroll small cutouts if desired.

 - Place the same color of hard candies in small resealable plastic bags; crush candies.
 Sprinkle in center of each.
-Bake at 350° for 8-10 minutes or until lightly browned.
-Cool for 2-3 minutes or until candies are set before carefully removing to wire racks.
+Bake 8-10 minutes or until lightly browned.
+Cool 2-3 minutes or until candies are set before carefully removing to wire racks.

-Originally published as Holiday Star Cookies in Best-Loved Cookies & Bars 2008 2008, p82
+Originally published as Holiday Stars in Taste of Home Best-Loved Cookies & Bars 2008